zhukovdm/cv/README.md

 # cv

-The `cv` includes one-page résumé and cover letter with unified document style.
+The `cv` includes one-page resume and cover letter with unified document style.

 # Prerequisites